BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning

-\smallsection{Class-Incremental (Class-IL).} In this incremental setting, the set of classes grows over tasks (i.e., $\forall i<j, \SCi \subsetneq \SCj$).
-In addition, for each query in $\SQ$, the corresponding task is \textbf{NOT} provided, and thus its answer is predicted among all classes seen so far (i.e., $\bigcup_{j\leq i}\SCj$ for a current task $\ST_i$).
-This setting is applied to NC and GC tasks, where the sets of classes can vary with tasks, and for NC tasks, the input graph is fixed (i.e., $\forall i\neq j$, $\SGi=\SGj$).
+\smallsection{Class-Incremental (Class-IL).} The set of classes grows over tasks (i.e., $\forall i<j, \SCi \subsetneq \SCj$).
+In addition, for each query in $\SQ$, the corresponding task is \textbf{NOT} provided, and thus its answer is predicted among all classes seen so far (i.e., $\bigcup_{j\leq i}\SCj=\SCi$ for a current task $\ST_i$).

-\smallsection{Domain-Incremental (Domain-IL).} In this incremental setting, we divided entities (i.e., nodes, edges, and graphs) over tasks according to their domains, which are additionally given (see Section~\ref{sec:scenarios:examples} for real-world examples of domains).
-The details for each problem is as follows: \begin{itemize}[leftmargin=*] \item NC: The labelled nodes of the input graph are divided into NC tasks according to their domains.
-The input graph is fixed (i.e., $\forall i\neq j$, $\SGi=\SGj$) for all NC tasks. \item LP: The ground-truth edges are partitioned into (a) the set $\bar{\SE}$ of base edges and (b) the set $\tilde{\SE}$ of additional edges.
-The base edges are provided commonly for all LP tasks, and they are especially useful when answering queries on past tasks.\footnote{Without base edges, queries on past tasks should be answered using only edges of different domains, which is very restrictive.} The additional edges $\tilde{\SE}$ are divided further into LP tasks according to their domains.
-For each LP task $\ST_i$, $\bar{\SE}\cup \tilde{\SE}_i$, where $\tilde{\SE}_i$ is the additional edges assigned to $\ST_i$, is used as the ground-truth edges (i.e., $\SEi=\bar{\SE}\cup \tilde{\SE}_i$), and the missing ground-truth edges are chosen among $\tilde{\SE}_i$, i.e., $\bSEi\subset \tilde{\SE}_i$. \item GC: The labelled graphs are divided into GC tasks, according to their domains. \end{itemize} Note that, as domains, we use information not directly related to labels, which we aim to infer.
+\smallsection{Domain-Incremental (Domain-IL).} We divided entities (i.e., nodes, edges, and graphs) over tasks according to their domains, which are additionally given (see Section~\ref{sec:scenarios:examples} for real-world examples of domains).
+Note that, as domains, we use information not directly related to labels, which we aim to infer.
+The details for each problem are as follows:

+\begin{itemize}[leftmargin=*] \item NC \& LC: The labeled nodes (or edges) of the input graph are divided into tasks according to their domains.
+The input graph is fixed (i.e., $\forall i\neq j$, $\SGi=\SGj$) for all tasks. \item LP: The ground-truth edges are partitioned into (a) the set $\bar{\SE}$ of base edges and (b) the set $\tilde{\SE}$ of additional edges.
+The base edges are provided commonly for all tasks, and they are especially useful when answering queries on past tasks.\footnote{Without base edges, past-task queries need to be answered restrictively using only other-domain edges.} The additional edges $\tilde{\SE}$ are provided further for each task according to their domains.
+For each task $\ST_i$, $\bar{\SE}\cup \tilde{\SE}_i$, where $\tilde{\SE}_i$ is the additional edges assigned to $\ST_i$, is used as the ground-truth edges (i.e., $\SEi=\bar{\SE}\cup \tilde{\SE}_i$), and missing ground-truth edges are chosen among $\tilde{\SE}_i$, i.e., $\bSEi\subset \tilde{\SE}_i$.
+These edge sets $\SEi$ and $\bSEi$ are used for each LP task $\ST_i$, as described in Section~\ref{sec:scenarios:probs}. \item GC \& GR: The labeled graphs are divided into GC or GR tasks according to their domains. \end{itemize}